 You need to move your body.

 Bad posture is also a factor in back pain, so make an effort to sit properly too.

-Sports therapy, soft tissue therapy, myo-fascial release and physiotherapy and can also help - these are all services we find of use at our Manchester city centre clinic, personal training gym, and yoga / movement studio.
+Sports therapy, soft tissue therapy, myo-fascial release and physiotherapy and can also help – these are all services we find of use at our Manchester city centre clinic and personal training gym.